Our 2023 economic and market outlook and you

 These variations are one reason why I emphasize the importance of keeping your portfolio diversified.
 This could mean addressing underweighted and overweighted assets in your sub-allocations.

 What about the 60/40 portfolio?

 I've been asked many times this past year whether the unique market conditions we've just seen suggest the death of the 60/40 portfolio.
 My perspective—and Vanguard's—is that one year of atypical markets should not cancel out decades' worth of smart planning.
 We stick to strategies that have consistently worked over the long term, which includes a long-term strategic asset allocation.

 What does all this mean for you?

-For the younger investor or anyone in the accumulation phase of life, expected returns for the equity markets on average are still better than the fixed income markets.
+For the younger investor or anyone in the accumulation phase of life, expected returns for the equity markets on average are still better than for the fixed income markets.
 From a long-term growth perspective, in terms of outpacing average inflation over an extended time frame, it makes sense for you to have exposure to the stock markets.
-If you’re an accumulator, you have time to take on more risk since you likely won’t be accessing most of your money for several years.
+If you're an accumulator, you have time to take on more risk since you likely won't be accessing most of your money for several years.